Matt Quatraro: Coaching and managing career

+Minor league coaching and managing career

 After retiring as a player, Quatraro worked as a manager and catching instructor in the Devil Rays' minor league system.
-He served as the hitting coach of the Hudson Valley Renegades of the Class A-Short Season New York–Penn League in the 2004 and 2005 seasons, and managed the Renegades in 2006 and 2007.
-He managed the Columbus Catfish of the Class A South Atlantic League (SAL) in 2008, and the Bowling Green Hot Rods, also in the SAL, in 2009.
+He served as the hitting coach of the Hudson Valley Renegades of the Low-A New York–Penn League in the 2004 and 2005 seasons, and managed the Renegades in 2006 and 2007.
+He managed the Columbus Catfish of the Single-A South Atlantic League (SAL) in 2008, and the Bowling Green Hot Rods, also in the SAL, in 2009.

 Quatraro also served as an assistant coach for the University at Albany Great Danes baseball team from 2004 through 2008.

 From 2010 through 2013, Quatraro was the minor league hitting coordinator for the Tampa Bay Rays.

+MLB coaching career

+Cleveland Indians

 The Cleveland Indians hired Quatraro to their major league staff as their assistant hitting coach for the 2014 season.

+Tampa Bay Rays

 The Rays hired him as their third base coach after the 2017 season.
 When Charlie Montoyo was hired as manager of the Toronto Blue Jays after the 2018 season, the Rays promoted Quatraro to bench coach.
 After the 2021 season, he interviewed with the Oakland Athletics and New York Mets for their open managerial positions.